About

 Financial Information

-*The Chair and Deputy Counsel are compensated annually as full-time state employees and thus their compensation is not included above pursuant to Executive Order 203-b.
+*During this period, the Chair and Deputy Counsel were compensated annually as full-time state employees and thus their compensation is not included above pursuant to Executive Order 203-b.
 The other Board members are paid per diem.